jwillinghalpern/fm-gofer/README.md

 ## Contribute

-This code is young.
-If you see anything that should be improved please feel free to send pull requests or create issues.
+If you see anything that should be improved please feel free to let me know or send pull requests.